Helping Federal Employees and Annuitants Understand Their Benefits

 • FEBA - Federal Employee Benefits Advocates is an educational company.
 It was established based on the principle of advocacy, and its mission is to provide support to Federal employees through benefits briefings.
 FEBA provides Federal employee with educational benefits briefings so they can make informed decisions about how to best use Federal employee benefits to plan for retirement, savings and risk management.
 FEBA assists Federal agencies with complying with Benefits Administration Letter 11-104.
 The letter states, the “implementation of the strategy must educate Federal employees on the need for retirement savings and investment, must provide information on how to plan for retirement, and how to calculate the retirement investment needed to meet their retirement goals.”
 This must be offered to early-, mid-, and late-career employees.
 HR departments can schedule seminars for their area.

-• Federal Times - Retirement Planning by Rage Jones Web Address: https://retirement.federaltimes.com/ Description: Reg Jones replies to retirement related questions for Federal Times readers and site visitors.
+• Federal Times - Retirement Planning: https://www.retirefederal.com/retirement-planning-consultations.
+Description: Reg Jones replies to retirement related questions for Federal Times readers and site visitors.
 The Federal Times web site is also very informative and covers major issues concerning federal employees, benefits, and work life.

 • FEDweek - Publishes helpful weekly email newsletters, as well as many in-print and online publications targeted to federal employees and annuitants.
 Their current year "CSRS and FERS Retirement Planning Guides" are very informative, inexpensive, and well organized for ease of use.
 Don Mace, a Vietnam veteran, is their editor and publisher and he has served federal employees and annuitants for over 30 years.
 Visit their web site at www.fedweek.com frequently for the latest articles and updated guides.